 Located near Bar Harbor, Maine, Acadia National Park concentrates so much of what is good about the Maine coast in a small space.
 This rugged coastal landscape is the only National Park in New England, making it a popular place for visitors up and down the eastern seaboard.
 Though this park is remote-over 4.5 hours from Boston-its breathtaking scenery, diverse landscape, great hiking, biking and sightseeing pulls in over 3 million visitors annually.
 If you are considering whether or not the trek to this amazing park is worth it, stop now, book a trip and be prepared to be amazed!

-Here are some tips on how to plan a trip to Acadia National Park.
+Here are some tips, which we hope will be useful if you are planning a trip to Acadia National Park.

 Mount Desert Island is where the majority of Acadia National Park is contained.
 The island is huge, covering over 108 square miles.
 Most visitors to Acadia spend their time exploring the island, either visiting the town of Bar Harbor (located just north of the main entrance to the park), driving the scenic park loop road, cycling on the miles of carriage roads or visiting the quiet Southwest Harbor area.
 Plan on spending at least a half day exploring this part of the park, or up to 3 days if you hike or bike extensively.

 While visiting Mount Desert Island and Southwest Harbor, our favorite activities include: